knpuniversity/stripe/knpu/ep2-subscriptions/stripe-events-webhook.md

 send a request to our URL that contains the *event* object as JSON.
 So if Stripe sent us a webhook whenever a subscription was canceled, we would be in business!

+A really nice way to test out webhooks is by using a site called [http://requestb.in][request_bin].

 ***TIP
 The requestb.in site is no longer available.
-Try https://requestbin.com/ instead
+Try https://requestbin.com/ instead.
 ***

-A really nice way to test out webhooks is by using a site called [http://requestb.in][request_bin].
 Click "Create a RequestBin".
 Ok, real simple: this page will record and display any requests made to this temporary URL.